corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 is responsible for the core logic of the distribution service, e.g. how the diagnosis keys are grouped into which date and which hour folder and necessary transformations.

-In the preparation step of the distribution it queries all diagnosis keys that are available in the database and put into this `DiagnosisKeyBundler`.
+In the preparation step, the distribution job queries all diagnosis keys that are available in the database and cache them into the `DiagnosisKeyBundler`.
 The purpose of this class is to distribute keys into different hours and dates and tell the rest of the application for which hours and dates there are keys available.
-There are two of those diagnosis key bundlers, which can basically be triggered by a specific profile being set.
+There are two of the key bundler, loaded based on the active profile.
 It is noteworthy to mention that the productive diagnosis key bundler applies a series of policies on the keys originating from the country specified by the parameter`origin-country`, which is defined in the [`application.yaml`](/services/distribution/src/main/resources/application.yaml).
 Furthermore, with the parameter `apply-policies-for-all-countries` it is possible to apply the policies to all keys.
 The first policy, which is described in the Apple framework (more details [here](https://developer.apple.com/documentation/exposurenotification/setting_up_a_key_server)), is the expiry policy that states that diagnosis keys must not be distributed before two hours after the end of the key's expiration window.
 Then, there's the second policy, which is called the shifting policy.
 It ensures that each distribution / export file that is published to the CDN, contains at least 140 Temporary Exposure Keys (the number is configurable by changing the `shifting-policy-threshold` property).
 When there are less keys available